 Submitted by Andrew Nestingen on October 15, 2018 - 10:58pm

-Dr. Kimberly Earles will be leading the "Alumni Story Project" during autumn 2018.
+Dr. Kimberly Earles will be leading the "Alumni Story Project" during winter 2019.
 The purpose of the project is to gather stories about Scandinavian Studies alums' lives, their incredible adventures and professional achievements.
 Today's students want to know, "What did you do with Scandinavian Studies?"
 "How did it help you?"
 Help us answer their questions!
 The department will use material from the alumni story project to recruit and retain new students.

 Kimberly Earles has a Ph.D. in Political Science, focusing on gender, public policy, and employment in the Swedish welfare state.
 She has also written articles about the Nordic welfare states more broadly (“Swedish Family Policy – Continuity and Change in the Nordic Welfare State Model” in Social Policy & Administration, 2011).
 She has been a Lecturer at a number of universities including the University of Washington Tacoma, and has completed research projects for the National Action Committee on the Status of Women and the Washington Education Association.